php-fig/fig-standards/proposed/http.md

     public function hasHeader($header);

     /**
-     * Retrieve an HTTP header by name.
+     * Retrieve a header by name.
      *
-     * If a header contains multiple values for the given case-insensitive name,
-     * then the header values MUST be combined using a comma separator followed
-     * by a space (i.e., ", ") as specified in RFC 2616.
-     *
      * @param string $header Header name.
      *
-     * @return string|null Header value, or null if not set.
+     * @return HeaderValuesInterface|null Returns the header values or or null
+     *                                    if not set.
      */
     public function getHeader($header);